Crescendo Ventures

 Series C in 2007

-Credant Technologies, Inc. specializes in endpoint data protection and management solutions.
-Founded in 2001 and headquartered in Addison, Texas, the company offers a range of products designed to secure sensitive information across various devices and environments.
-Its CMG Enterprise Edition ensures data security while maintaining user productivity, while the CMG for External Media and CMG Standalone Edition cater to devices that store or access confidential data.
-The company's platform enables users to control, manage, and protect data on desktops, laptops, smartphones, removable media, and within private or public cloud infrastructures.
-Credant Technologies also has additional offices in the United States and Europe.
+CREDANT Technologies, Inc. is a provider of endpoint data protection and management solutions, established in 2001 and headquartered in Addison, Texas, with additional offices in the United States and Europe.
+The company offers a range of products, including the CMG Enterprise Edition, which ensures data security while maintaining user productivity, and solutions for external media and standalone devices that handle sensitive information.
+CREDANT's platform enables users to control, manage, and protect data across various environments, including desktops, laptops, smartphones, and cloud infrastructures.

 BDNA